bfwalton/MemeBank-Website/_pages/privacypolicy.md

 ---

 **Last updated**
-October 29, 2021
+November 25, 2021

 # Privacy Policy
-More details regarding our privacy policy is coming soon!
-We do not collect any personal information, however our ad partners may collect some to provide you with a better, more personalized ad experiance.
+We do not intentionally collect any personal information, however our ad partners may collect some to provide you with a better, more personalized ad experiance.
+We do collect some anonymous app usage information to improve your experiance and help us plan features for future updates!